Dangerous Liaisons / River's Edge June 18, 2019

 1 Hr., 39 Mins.

 de Merteuil, a marquise, and Valmont, a viscount.
 Both are born schemers who, throughout the novel, together blueprint and then press play on various games of sexual manipulation.
 It’s devious, tantalizing stuff — the sort of scrumptious soap opera so scrumptious that it’s slowly become among the most frequently adapted of literary material.
 People have never seemed to get enough.
 The book’s been refashioned, countless times, as movies, TV shows, plays, and operas.
-Once it was even repurposed for porn.
+Inevitably, even the porn industry couldn't resist taking a stab at it.

 The glamorous cruelty of Les Liaisons dangereuses has perennially made it difficult for me to grow attached to what it or its redesigned successors have had to offer.
 It’s mean-spirited drama to be more admired than relished.
 But the most famous adaptation, 1988’s Dangerous Liaisons, which is more based on the 1985 play than the novel (its screenplay was done by the playwright, Christopher Hampton), is, of the cinematic versions I’ve seen, the one that’s best shown me why Laclos’ centuries-old story has riveted many a generation.
 Directed by Stephen Frears as a film-length intersection of high art and cheap-thrill-obsessed trash, it’s tinged with rather than drenched in camp.
 It’s sophisticated but not stiff, as it often goes for the majority of period pieces.
 It’s wicked but not so wicked that when humanity creeps in we’re unconvinced.
 It’s also fun to look at: the costumes and decoration have the pomp and visual energy of a particularly busy and colorful rococo painting come to life.